cohesity/cohesity-powershell-module/docs/setup.md

 <!-- tabs:end -->

-  > **Note:** If you are running PowerShell as a user without elevated privileges (non-admin user), you may need to add `-Scope CurrentUser` to the commands below.
+  If you are running PowerShell as a user without elevated privileges (non-admin user), you may need to add `-Scope CurrentUser` to these commands.
 In some cases, you may also need to run `Set-ExecutionPolicy RemoteSigned -Scope CurrentUser` to set the execution policy that allows import of the module.

 ## Steps to upgrade